rishitells/notes/developer-notes.md

 7. Note preview should be visible to the user below title
 8. User should be able to delete a note
 9. On click, note should open
+10. It should display number of characters in notes below the note

 ## Bugs